jackkershaw/my-coding-progress/Coding journey so far.md

  - 24 June: 2 hours on game
  - 25 June: 1.5 hours on game
  - 26 June: 1.5 hour on game
  - 27 June: 1 hour on game  + 1.5 hour on game and other projects at FAC meetup, talking about projects with Mohamed and others, show and tell.
-Really ood to show progress of what i've done and get feedback from users, especially for the game.
+Really good to show progress of what i've done and get feedback from users, especially for the game.
+ - 29 June: 2 hours on website.
+ - 30 June: 1 hour on website.
  - After that: See [Todoist](https://todoist.com/app/)

 See notes so far: